andrewkadis/HoloBlade/README.md

 Current Projects:
   - spi_driver: A High Reliability SPI Driver for the HDP-1280-2 on the Alterra Cyclone V Dev Board with a button pressing demo
+  - uart_loopback: A project which implements a 1152008N1 uart loopback